 In this case, it suffices to label a subset of variables to find the puzzle's unique solution, since the constraint solver is strong enough to reduce the domains of remaining variables to singleton sets.
 In general though, it is necessary to label all variables to obtain ground solutions.

-It is perfectly reasonable to use CLP(FD) constraints instead of ordinary integer arithmetic with is/2, >/2 etc. For example:
+You can also use CLP(FD) constraints as a more declarative alternative for ordinary integer arithmetic with is/2, >/2 etc. For example: